LibreCSG/LibreCSG/README.md

 In task lists in this document, tasks are marked as complete by a date of completion in parenthesis before the task(s).

-### 8.3.0
+### 0.8.3
-* The discontinued 2012 sourceforge master is considered retrospectively as version 8.3.0 under the new versioning scheme (Semantic Versioning 2.0).
+* The discontinued 2012 sourceforge master is considered retrospectively as this version number under the new versioning scheme (Semantic Versioning 2.0).

-### Planned for version 8.3.1
+### Planned for version 0.8.4
 * (2017-05-31) Import into GitHub, add README.md, clean up file naming and Contributors list
 * Binary release that runs on Java 1.8 (especially Windows 10 and various GNU/Linux distros)

-### Planned for version 8.3.2
+### Planned for version 0.8.5
 * Import all information from "Old info to import into GitHub" below.
 * Add priorities for this version to this list, based on that information.